c-lonas/astro-timeless-devlog/tech/src/pages/posts/011-t2a2-stack.md

 # Step 1 - Create and Configure an Astro Project

-This guide will aim to be sufficient, but if you run into difficulties that aren't covered here, the process is [well-documented](https://docs.astro.build/en/install/auto/) on astro's website.
+This guide will aim to be sufficient, but if you run into difficulties that aren't covered here, the process is <a href="https://docs.astro.build/en/install/auto/" target="_blank">well-documented</a> on astro's website.

 This guide (and the documentation linked above) assumes you have node.js `v18.14.1` or higher already installed.